Setting up an effective rewards program at your gym is an essential part of engaging members, promoting your brand, and attracting newcomers.

 What are you able and willing to give away?
-5%?
+5% membership discount?
 15%?
 To put it another way, if your customers spend $100, would they get $5 back or $15?
 This depends on your profit margins, and of course, your competition.
 If your competitors all offer 5%, you can choose to keep 5% or increase it to attract more customers.
 But if all your competitors are offering big rewards, you’re going to have to match them, unless you can easily convince your customers your service is far superior.

 Consider setting up tiered rewards.
 With a tiered rewards system, you offer better rewards when your members reach higher thresholds.
-For example, if your customer gets to 100 points, they earn 10% off their next month membership.
+For example, if your client gets to 100 points, they earn 10% off their next month membership.
 If they get to 250 points, they earn 15% off, and so on.
 This system rewards loyal, high-paying customers while making sure you are meeting your profit margins.
 While the lower discount for low spenders will still keep them engaged while helping you minimize losses.

 Merchandise or Discounts

-Now you need to decide whether what you want to offer as the rewards.
+Now you need to decide what you want to offer as the rewards.
 Merchandise?
 Discounts on membership or services?
 Special treatment?
 All of the above?